-Test Method Normal Testing Level Reduced Testing Level Property Minimum Testing Frequency Minimum No. of Tests Minimum Testing Frequency Minimum No. of Tests Segregation Q103A 1 p per lot (Additional testing as directed by the Administr rator) Compaction Q140A 1 per 500 m2 4 per lot 1 per 1000 m2 4 per lot Proof rolling T198 Refer Cla use 9.4.7 Ball penetration testing AG:PT/T251 For heavily bound pavement layers where the final surfacing (to be trafficked) is a sprayed bituminous treatment: • 5 test chainages per lot • Test chainages (longitudinal coordinates) determined in accordance with Test Method Q050 - random stratified • At each test chainage an individual test must be undertaken in both the inner and outer wheel path for each traffic lane in the lot at that chainage.
-For heavily bound pavement layers where the final surfacing (to be trafficked) is not a sprayed bituminous treatment (ie. the sprayed bituminous treatment will be covered by asphalt): • 5 test chainages per lot • Test chainages (longitudinal coordinates) determined in accordance with Test Method Q050 - random stratified • At each test chainage one individual test must be undertaken at the offset (lateral coordinate)
+Normal Testing Level Reduced Testing Level Property Test Method Minimum Testing Frequency Minimum No. of Tests Minimum Testing Frequency Minimum No. of Tests Segregation Q103A 1 per lot (Additional testing as directed by the Administ rator) Moisture Content (sampled in field prior to compaction) ntent AS 1289.2.1.4 or ield prior AS 1289.2.1.6 1 per 1000 m2 4 per lot is compassion, AS 1289.2.3.1 1 per material type if su bsidiary methods used Compaction Q140A 1 per 500 m2 4 per lot 1 per 1000 m2 4 per lot Proof rolling T198 Refer Clause 9.4.10 Ball penetration testing AG:PT/T251 For heavily bound pavement layers where the final surfacing (to be trafficked) is a sprayed bituminous treatment: • 5 test chainages per lot • Test chainages (longitudinal coordinates) determined in accordance with Test Method Q050 - random stratified • At each test chainage an individual test must be undertaken in both the inner and outer wheel path for each traffic lane in the lot at that chainage.
+For heavily bound pavement layers where the final surfacing (to be trafficked) is not a sprayed bituminous treatment (ie. the sprayed bituminous treatment will be covered by asphalt): • 5 test chainages per lot • Test chainages (longitudinal coordinates) determined in accordance with Test Method Q050 - random stratified • At each test chainage one individual test must be undertaken at the offset (lateral coordinate) determined in accordance with Test Method Q050 - random stratified.